NAHJ's Adelante Leadership Academy

 - Clarity of expression: The essay should be well-organized and articulate the applicant’s thoughts and experiences in a clear and concise manner.

-- Personal journey: How well the applicant shares her personal story, background, and challenges faced as a Latine journalist.
+- Personal journey: How well the applicant shares their personal story, background, and challenges faced as a Latino/a/e/x journalist.

-- Aspirations, passion, and commitment: The essay should outline the applicant’s aspirations and goals as a Latine leader in newsrooms.
+- Aspirations, passion, and commitment: The essay should outline the applicant’s aspirations and goals as a Latino/a/e/x leader in newsrooms.

-Upon completion of this program, the participants will receive a Graduate Certificate at our national conference in Chicago.
+Upon completion of this program, the participants will receive a Graduate Certificate at our national conference in New Orleans.